scriptnull/docsv2/sources/pipelines/jobs/deploy.md

       - IN: <replicas>							#optional override
 ```

 * `name` should be an easy to remember text string.
-This will appear in the visualization of this job in the SPOG view and in the list of jobs in the Pipelines `Jobs` tab.
+This will appear in the visualization of this job in the SPOG view.
 * `type` is always set to deploy
 * You will need one `manifest` job as an input.
 This tells us what images are to be deployed.
 Please read documentation on how to [define a manifest](manifest/) in your jobs yml.
 * `cluster` is also a required input resource.
 This gives us information about where you want your manifest to be deployed, i.e. your deployment target.
 Read more on [cluster resource](../resources/cluster/).